osg-htc/osg-htc.github.io/campus-cyberinfrastructure.md

 <h2>OSG Can Help with Your CC* Proposal</h2>

-The Open Science Grid <a href="https://path-cc.io/" target="_blank"> " target="_blank">(as part of the Partnership to Advance Throughput Computing (PATh)</a>, has significant experience working with CC* applicants and awardees, offering letters of support and consulting for:
+The Open Science Grid, funded partly through the <a href="https://path-cc.io/" target="_blank"> Partnership to Advance Throughput Computing (PATh)</a>, has significant experience working with CC* applicants and awardees, offering letters of support and consulting for:
 >- bringing the power of the OSG to YOUR researchers
 >- gathering science drivers and planning local computing resources or
 >- CC*-required resource sharing for the Campus Compute category, and other options for integrating with OSG

 In the most recent call for proposals <a href="https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=504748" target="_blank">(NSF 21-528)</a>, joining the OSG is mentioned as a potential path to sharing resources with the wider research community:

-Proposals are required to commit to a minimum of 20% shared time on the cluster and describe their approach to making the cluster available as a shared resource external to the campus, [...]
-One possible approach to implementing such a federated distributed computing solution is joining a multi-campus or national federated system such as the Open Science Grid.
+> Proposals are required to commit to a minimum of 20% shared time on the cluster and describe their
+> approach to making the cluster available as a shared resource external to the campus, [...]
+One
+> possible approach to implementing such a federated distributed computing solution is joining a multi-campus
+> or national federated system such as the Open Science Grid.

 The OSG team actively works with campuses to integrate them smoothly into the OSG.
 We have an experienced and friendly team of engineers and facilitators dedicated to supporting campus computational groups and ensuring a positive onboarding with the flexibility to meet your configuration needs.
-To get started using OSG, contact us at
+To get started please email [OSG Support](mailto:support@osgconnect.net).

-* OSG Connect Support: <mailto:support@osgconnect.net>

 <h2>These colleges and universities are active contributors to the Open Science Grid </h2>